 Opioids Addiction

-Whether you’re talking about opioids vs narcotics, both are very addictive.
+Whether you’re talking about opioids vs. narcotics, both are very addictive.

-Opioids produce a euphoria that is addictive.
+Opioids produce a pain-relieving euphoria that is addictive.
 Doctors prescribe opioids to treat pain.
 However, some people develop tolerance, so it takes more of the drug to experience the same benefit.
 This may lead to opioid addiction.
 If you obsessively think about opiates and seek multiple doctors for prescriptions, you should consider seeking help at a certified recovery center such as Crestview Recovery.

 In high doses, opioids can cause cardiac or respiratory arrest.
 Tolerance to the high that occurs following opioid use increase more quickly than tolerance to these dangerous side effects.
 As a result, you may overdose while trying to get high.